 The choice for a Frequency Leader is in principle a mutual decision by all the TSOs of the Synchronised Region.
-When making a selection, the TSOs will take into account the amount of available Active Power Reserves, the available interconnection capacity, and the availability of measurements of frequency and on Critical Grid Elements.
+When making a selection, the TSOs will take into account the amount of available Active Power Reserves, the available interconnection capacity, and the availability of measurements of frequency (in their SCADA for instance) and on Critical Grid Elements.

-However, in order for this selection process to have a certain outcome, the Network Code provides a default value, appointing the TSO with the largest K-factor (defined in NC OS) as the Frequency Leader in case the TSOs do not otherwise agree.
+However, in order for this selection process to have a certain outcome, the Network Code provides a default value, appointing the TSO with the largest real-time K-factor (K-factor is defined in NC OS) as the Frequency Leader in case the TSOs do not otherwise agree.